 Dutch Shepherds are medium to large-sized dogs, so plan to feed them a good amount.
 Prepare about 2-3 cups of high-quality dry dog food per day.
 However, this amount can vary between each Dutchie depending on its activity level, age, and size.

 Dog supplements can also be a great way to ensure your Dutchie is getting all the necessary nutrients in their diet.
 For example, you can give them vitamin supplements to boost their immune health or probiotics to help with digestion.
+For an extra boost of beneficial nutrients check out our vegan treats for dogs.
 Consult with a veterinarian for the best supplements to give your Dutchie.

 Coat Color And Grooming